\'Ez fields

-\meno \textbf{Throughout $K$ is a field.} Recall that $K$ is \textbf{large} if every $K$-curve with a smooth $K$-point has infinitely many $K$-points.
-Largeness was introduced by Florian Pop for Galois-theoretic purposes and has been studied under several different names.
+\meno \textbf{Throughout $K$ is a field.} We are concerned with two properties of $K$: largeness and logical tameness.
+We first recall largeness, which we view as a field-arithmetical tameness notion.
+Recall that $K$ is \textbf{large} if every $K$-curve with a smooth $K$-point has infinitely many $K$-points.
+Largeness was introduced by Florian Pop~\cite{pop-embedding} for Galois-theoretic purposes and has been studied under multiple names.
 Separably closed fields, real closed fields, Henselian fields (i.e. fields which admit non-trivial Henselian valuations), quotient fields of Henselian domains\footnote{Such fields may not be Henselian, e.g. $\Cc[[x,y]]$ is a Henselian domain whose fraction field is not a Henselian field.}, pseudofinite fields, infinite algebraic extensions of finite fields, $\pac$ fields, $p$-closed fields, and fields which satisfy a local-global principle are all large.
-Finite fields, number fields, and function fields are not large.
+Finite fields, number fields, and function fields are not large, hence fields that are finitely generated over their prime subfields are not large.
 In particular local fields are large and global fields are not.

-\meno All known model-theoretically tame infinite fields are large.
-We say a field is model-theoretically tame if its first order theory is well-behaved.
-This is not a precise notion, but it is an empirical fact that fields of interest typically either interpret the ring of integers (in this case the theory is totally wild from the logical viewpoint) or there is a good description of definable sets, the latter usually follows from some form of model completeness.
-Model-theoretically tame fields typically enjoy Shelah-style classification-theoretic properties such as stability, $\mathrm{NIP}$, or simplicity.
-We introduce and begin to study a precisely defined class of infinite ``\'ez fields" which we believe largely coincides with the (vaguely-defined) class of infinite perfect fields with well-behaved first order theory.
-We show that many known model-theoretically tame fields are \'ez. \'Ez fields are defined in terms of the \'etale open topology which we now recall.